S-Hanin/SeleniumCrawler/README.md

 #### Task

-`Task(name='articles')` - an object who tells the spider where it should go and what to do.
+`Task(name="articles")` - an object who tells the spider where it should go and what to do.
 Parameter `name` tells to spider a name of the handler for this task.
 Note that handler's name is `task_articles` and name of the task is `articles`, that's a task naming convention.